Folium Systems

 Govern, map, measure, and manage before AI goes live.

-Folium adapts serious risk-management thinking into a buyer-friendly operating pattern: define the owner, map the workflow, measure quality, and manage the system after launch.
+Folium adapts serious risk-management thinking into a buyer-friendly operating pattern: define the owner, map the process, measure quality, and manage the system after launch.

 Standard pillar